SCOPE: Selective Conformal Optimized Pairwise LLM Judging: Limitations

 \section{Limitations}

 While \textsc{SCOPE} provides a statistically grounded framework for reliable pairwise LLM judging, several limitations remain.
 First, our guarantees rely on the standard exchangeability assumption between the calibration set and future evaluation queries.
 In practice, distribution shifts across benchmarks, prompt variations, or strategic model behaviors may weaken the validity of selective guarantees~\citep{tibshirani2020conformalpredictioncovariateshift, joshi2025conformal}.
 Second, \textsc{BPE} requires bidirectional evaluation of each comparison, incurring approximately two forward passes per instance and thus modest computational overhead relative to single-shot confidence heuristics.
 Moreover, \textsc{BPE} is a white-box uncertainty measure that relies on access to model probabilities or logits, and may not be directly applicable in fully black-box or API-only evaluator settings without approximation.
-Third, our formulation focuses on binary pairwise judgments; extending selective guarantees to richer evaluator settings, such as multi-response ranking or open-ended critique-based scoring, is an important direction for future work.
-Finally, although \textsc{BPE} mitigates positional bias by enforcing permutation invariance, other sources of systematic bias in LLM-based evaluators may persist and require complementary mitigation strategies.
+Finally, our formulation focuses on pairwise judging; extending selective guarantees to point-wise evaluation is an important direction for future work.